JeffersonLab/JANA2/docs/tutorial.rst

     public:
         // ...

 The heatmap itself is a piece of shared state.
 We have to be careful because if multiple threads try to read and write to this shared state, they will conflict with each other and corrupt it.
 This means we have to protect who can access it and when.
 Only QuickTutorialProcessor should be able to access it, so we make it a private member.
 However, this is not enough.
-Only one thread running QuickTutorialProcessor::Process must be allowed to access it at a time, which we enforce using m_mutex.
+Only one thread running :py:func:`QuickTutorialProcessor::Process` must be allowed to access it at a time, which we enforce using :py:func:`m_mutex`.
 Let’s look at how this is used:

 .. code-block:: console